Meet our Admission Officers

 Will Hummel '12, Admissions Officer

-Following a brief, four-year stint at Pomona as a student, Will joined the admissions team in the fall of 2012.
+After graduating from Pomona, Will joined the admissions team in the fall of 2012.
 Originally from the northern suburbs of Chicago, he decided to abandon his dream of being a stormchaser in favor of the endless summers of Southern California.
 While at Pomona, Will worked as a tour guide, photographer, senior interviewer, and innertube water polo hired gun.
 He graduated with a B.A. in environmental analysis, and a minor in philosophy.

 When he’s not busy dislocating his shoulder, Will likes to take advantage of California’s unique geography by rock climbing, backpacking, and eating donuts.